-Our calm and reflective acts of worship is a special time when we come together, take some time out from the busy day and reflect on how our lives effect others and we reflect on how Christians believe God has set an example to us by sending Jesus to show us the way.
-We use a wide range of stories from many faiths and non, quotes and stories from famous scientists, sports people, artists and medics as well as those from ordinary people such as the families who lived here in Eyam over the centuries.
+Our calm and reflective acts of worship are a special time when we come together, take some time out from the busy day and reflect on how our lives effect others.
+We think about how Christians believe God has set an example to us by sending Jesus to show us the way.
+We use a wide range of stories from many faiths and non, quotes and stories from famous scientists, sports people, artists and medics as well as those from ordinary people such as the families who have lived here in Eyam over the centuries.
 We invite people to share worship with us – from the church and the community.
-The children lead our prayers and plan as well as evaluate worship on a regular basis both in school in church as even outside!
+The children lead our prayers and plan as well as evaluate worship on a regular basis both in school in church and even outside!

 Worship is central to life at Eyam.
 We meet daily, following a pattern of:

-- Engage ~ learn involving some children to take part or to lead
+- Engage ~ learning about how people can set an example to others – involving some children to take part or to lead

-- Send out ~ think about this or take away an idea
+- Send out ~ think about our theme or how we can live or take away an idea

 We enjoy a range of visitors and have close links with our local church.
 We are very lucky that both Mike and Adam continue to lead our whole school worship during the week and this adds to our understanding of the church year and our focus on particular Christian themes.
+We also have a regular Worship lead by Michael Tinker from MAST – the children enjoy the lively stories, songs and his puppets too!
 At Eyam we use the Roots and Fruits resources to help us study the following virtues; Courage, Forgiveness, Friendship, Respect, Thankfulness, Trust, Perseverance, Justice, Service and Truthfulness.
 These help us to embed our School values of Respect, Resilience and Responsibility and through the themes we also learn about the Christian calendar.

 We found that we could be a light to others – to offer help and be a sources of strength, show compassion and have a friend in Jesus.
 Mike and Adam have shown us that we need to have courage – like David and Goliath.